KevLeng/EntityDetection-and-Naming-HandsOn/labs/lab1/README.md

 You need to collect **token** & **token** from the install.bat and populate in the Exercise 1 – AgentInstall.bat file

-Also, you'll need to change the file name referenced to version of the MSI you have downloaded.
+Also, you'll need to change the file name referenced to the version of the MSI you have downloaded.

 Copy the OneAgent MSI file to C:\